Updated June 22, 2021 to reflect that SBA encourages all eligible businesses to apply.

 Please keep in mind this information is changing rapidly and is based on our current understanding of the programs.
 It can and likely will change.
 Although we will be monitoring and updating this as new information becomes available, please do not rely solely on this for your financial decisions.
 We encourage you to consult with your lawyers, CPAs and Financial Advisors.
-To review your real-time funding options with one of Nav’s lending experts, please contact us.

 By way of background, the CARES Act that was passed March 27, 2020 included a grant (or advance) for those who applied for an EIDL loan, in the amount of up to $10,000.
 The SBA later determined that those grants would be made in an amount of $1000 per employee.
 In addition, the funds available for grants were exhausted before all eligible businesses received them.
-The Economic Aid Act that passed December 27, 2020 included funding for Targeted EIDL grants, which may allow some of those business owners to get the full $10,000 grant.
+The Economic Aid Act that passed December 27, 2020 included funding for Targeted EIDL grants, which will allow some of those business owners to get the full $10,000 grant.

 The American Rescue Plan signed March 11, 2021 includes $10 billion in additional funding for these grants as well as another $5 billion to fund $5000 supplemental grants for businesses with ten or fewer employees that have suffered an economic impact of at least 50%.